Market Dynamics Unveiled: Stock Market Is a Lagging Indicator

 During such euphoric market conditions, bullish sentiment can surge, and investors may become overly enthusiastic.
 This mass optimism can drive stock prices to increase beyond their intrinsic values, creating an inflated market.
 The surge in stock prices is often disconnected from the companies’ actual performance or potential, making the market susceptible to a sudden correction.

 This phenomenon was evident during the dot-com bubble of the late 1990s.
 The era was marked by intense enthusiasm for internet companies.
 Intr captivated by the allure of the new digital age, investors overlooked traditional investment fundamentals such as revenue, earnings, and cash flow.
-Instead, they poured money into dot-com companies, many of which had no clear business model or profitability path.
+Instead, they poured money into dot-com companies, many of which had no transparent business model or profitability path.
 The result was that the stock prices of these companies skyrocketed, inflating the market.

 However, this euphoria was not based on sustainable factors.
 Instead, it was fueled by speculation and a misguided belief that traditional investment principles did not apply to these “new economy” companies.
-As a result, the bubble burst when the reality set in that many of these dot-com companies were not profitable and had been grossly overvalued.
+As a result, the bubble burst when the reality set in that many dot-com companies were not profitable and had been grossly overvalued.
 Stock prices crashed, leading to significant losses for investors who had bought into the hype.

 Yet, some investors recognised the euphoria for what it was—an unsustainable bubble.
 They noticed the disconnect between the stock prices and the underlying fundamentals of the dot-com companies.
 These astute investors sold their holdings at the peak, avoiding substantial losses when the bubble burst.